Cultural environments

 How does the law protect our built heritage?

 The use and proper maintenance of buildings are the best ways to protect them.
-Buildings can also be protected through zoning plans under the Land Use and Building Act and the Act on the Protection of the Built Heritage.
+Buildings can also be protected through zoning plans under the Land Use Act and the Act on the Protection of the Built Heritage.
 The aim of the protection that is based on these acts is to create viable cultural environments and good environments for everyday living.
 The Ministry of the Environment is responsible for the preparation related to these acts and guides their enforcement.

-The municipalities decide on the protection by zoning plans under the Land Use and Building Act.
+The municipalities decide on the protection based on the zoning plans.
 Protection decisions under the Act on the Protection of the Built Heritage are made by the Centres for Economic Development, Transport and the Environment.

 The Church Act and the Act on the Orthodox Church apply to the protection of religious buildings, and provisions on ancient monuments are laid down in the Antiquities Act.